nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

+### Adding a person
+1. Adding a person into Tracey.
+After addition, the student contact will be displayed at the bottom of the displayed list

+   a.
+Test case : `add n/John Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE` <br> Insert a student contact with the above details to the list and displayed on the GUI.

+   b.
+Test case : `add n/John Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE t/leader` <br> Insert a student contact with the above details with the tags displayed.

+   c.
+Test case : `add n/John Doe n/Daniel Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE` <br> Inserts a student contact with the second specified name parameter.

+   d.
+Test case : Invalid Syntax <br> No student is added into Tracey.
+Error details shown in response message.
+Help message also displayed in response message for the user to try again to insert correctly.

+   e.Test case : Insert order with existing `MatriculationNumber`, `Phone` or `Email` <br> Error will message will be displayed stating that the duplicate unique field already exists in Tracey and thus stated student will not be added.

 ### Deleting a person

-1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list` command.
+1. Deleting a person while all persons are being shown <br>Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    1. Test case: `delete 1`<br>
+   a.
+Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+   b.
+Test case: `delete 0`<br>
           Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   c.
+Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
              Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Listing the data

-1. List all the students in Tracey.
-The order of students arranged is dependent on who is the last added/edited student
-   a.
-Test case: `list` <br>
-   Expected: All students are shown on the Main Window.

-   b.
-Test case: `list` on an empty list of students <br>
-   Expected: No students will be shown.
-Instead, it shows a list of no students.

-   c.
-Test case: `list` `ANY_WORDS_OR_CHARACTERS`<br>
-   Expected: Error message indicating format of command is wrong.

 ### Summarising the data